Computational Photography

 Q5 — “How does this fit our stack and vendors?”

-A: We merge where you already work.
+A: We integrate where you already work.

 • Ingest: Cinema cameras (ARRI/RED/Blackmagic), mirrorless, and mobile capture.